vhar19/ImperialCollegeCapstoneCompetition/readme.md

 # Capstone Competition

+## Quick start

+Visit the github repo at: https://github.com/vhar19/ImperialCollegeCapstoneCompetition for the latest version of this code

+1. Open function_w10.ipynb
+2. Ensure variables are set with values `file=1` and `resultsFile = "data/results10.csv"` at the beginning of the script
+3. Run the notebook

+## Overview

+Folder structure: This project was integrated at a later stage to git, therefore the intial version control was done one file per week and the versions with changes in this project are: function_w7, function_w8, function_w9 and finally function_w10

 ## Inputs

 Each week results are copied to a new CSV file in the `data` folder with the week number in the name, e.g. reaults06.csv are the results of week 6